Getting started with the Holder SDKs

 Your application is now initialized and ready to use the SDK.
 If you configured a

-platformConfiguration, it is also tethered to your MATTR VII tenant.
+platformConfiguration, it is also connected to your backend MATTR VII tenant.
 Explore the following guides

 to start building: